 In fact, almost all rubies and blue sapphires have been heat-treated to enhance their colour or to improve the clarity and make the stone look more attractive.
 There's nothing wrong with that - it is a fully acceptable treatment for gem laboratories, gemologists and gem dealers around the world.

 Most (potential) buyers of gemstone jewellery on the other hand, have no clue about these gemstone treatments.
 And only want "natural gemstones".
 Until they hear the price of natural stones.
 Or feel scammed by the idea that a stone has been treated.

 Although there are definitely unacceptable or questionable gem-treatments out there, a lot of treatments are totally OK.
 Don't let a lack of information make you miss out on these exquisite coloured stones of nature!
 When armed with a bit of research and prepared with some questions to ask your jeweller or gem dealer - you can enjoy a wonderful gemstone that suits your budget and avoid any pitfalls or embarrassment that could follow after your purchase.

 Here are a few things that are good to know before buying coloured gemstones:

 1. Treated gemstones are not "fake" and are different from "synthetic" gemstones

 So, what does all of this mean?

-First, a few definitions to further explain the difference between gemstones that are 'natural', 'synthetic', 'fake' and 'treated'...
+First, a few definitions to further explain the difference between real vs. fake crystals and gemstones...